derekl-beep/stackedit-notes/Fourier Analysis.md

 # Inner Products in Hilbert Space

+The inner product of functions are similar to the inner product of vectors.
+It tells us how similar / aligned two functions are.

-The inner product of two real functions, f and g is defined as
+The inner product of two real functions, $f$ and $g$ is defined as

 $$
 \langle f(x), g(x) \rangle = \int_{a}^{b} f(x)g(x)dx
 $$